codescribblr/showcase-video-tuts/README.md

 1. Install (if not already installed) advanced custom fields plugin by Elliot Condon
 2. Install (if not already installed) advanced custom fields - Options plugin by Elliot Condon
+3. Install (if not already installed) advanced custom fields - Repeater Field plugin by Elliot Condon
-3. Upload `showcase-video-tuts` folder to the `/wp-content/plugins/` directory
+4. Upload `showcase-video-tuts` folder to the `/wp-content/plugins/` directory
-4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin through the 'Plugins' menu in WordPress
-5. Add videos to your dashboard via the plugin settings page
+6. Add videos to your dashboard via the plugin settings page

 == Frequently Asked Questions ==
 ================================